astropy/astropy/docs/known_issues.rst

 (LTS) will not be executed correctly with pytest 3.7, 3.8, or 3.9.
 The symptom of this bug is that no tests or only tests in RST files are collected.
-In addition, astropy 2.0.x (LTS) is not compatible with pytest 4.0 and above as in this case deprecation warnings from pytest can cause tests to fail.
+In addition, astropy 2.0.x (LTS) is not compatible with pytest 4.0 and above as in this case deprecation errors from pytest can cause tests to fail.
 Therefore, when testing against astropy v2.0.x (LTS), pytest 3.6 or earlier versions should be used.
 These issues do not occur in version 3.0.x and above of the core package.